Bread80/CPC_Keyboards/Keyswitch_CPC464_SMT/README.md

 'Bridging' a solder link entails soldering some bare wire between two pins on the link.

-If connecting to a '464 bridge LK2 and the two pins at the '464' end of LK1 (as shwon in the photo).
+If connecting to a '464 bridge LK2 and the two pins at the '464' end of LK1 (as shown in the photo).

 If connecting to a '6128 bridge LK3 and the two pins at the '6128' end of LK3.